MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 ~~~~~~~~~~~~~

 The ``mols_in_boxes`` is a ``list`` containing the number of molecules of each
 species currently in each box specified in ``box_list``.
-If the simulation
+If all simulation
-box(es) are empty, then ``mols_in_boxes`` does not need to be specified.
-If
+box(es) are empty, ``mols_in_boxes`` does not need to be specified.
+When
-specified, it is provided as a nested list with ``shape=(n_boxes, n_species)``.
+specified, it is a nested list with ``shape=(n_boxes, n_species)``.
-This is perhaps easier to explain with a series of examples.
+This is perhaps easier to explain with a few examples.

-Consider a system with a single simulation box and a single
+Consider a system with one simulation box and one species.
-species.
 If the initial structure provided in ``box_list`` contains
-100 molecules, then:
+100 molecules of that species, then:

 .. code-block:: Python

   mols_in_boxes = [[100]]

-For a system with a single simulation box and two species; the initial
+For a system with one simulation box and two species, where there
-structure contains 25 molecules of the first and 75 molecules of the second:
+are 25 molecules of the first species and 75 molecules of the
+second species:

 .. code-block:: Python

   mols_in_boxes = [[25, 75]]

-For a system with two simulation boxes and a single species; the first box
+For a system with two simulation boxes and one species, where the first box
 contains 100 molecules and the second box is empty:

 .. code-block:: Python